 Tire Speed Rating Chart

-Tire speed rating or the speed index/symbol specify the top speed at which the tire can carry a load corresponding to its load index, under service conditions specified by the manufacturer.
+Tire speed rating or tire speed index/symbol specifies the top speed the tire can sustain when properly inflated, under service conditions specified by the tire manufacturer.

 The speed rating system as it is used today was developed in Europe as a response to the need for classifying tires into standardized speeds.
 It describes the top speed for which a tire is certified.

 Speed rating on tires is expressed by a letter from A to Z (the speed symbol), ranging from 5 km/h (3 mph) to above 300 km/h (186 mph).
-For e.g. the letter "T" defines the maximum speed limit at 190 kph/118mph (Please see the tire speed rating chart below).
+For e.g., the letter "T" defines the maximum speed limit at 190 kmph/118 mph (Please see the tire speed rating chart below).

 Tire speed ratings